 Contemporary Journeys is the Walker Art Center’s tour and art-making program for individuals with early- to middle-stage Alzheimer’s and other dementias, their care partners, family, and friends.
 Participants connect to art and each other through conversational tours that tap multiple senses and art labs that introduce myriad ways of seeing the world.
 Contemporary art becomes the catalyst for community building, self-expression, and appreciating the present.
 The program was created in collaboration with the Alzheimer’s Association of Minnesota-North Dakota, the Goodman Group, and the Museum of Modern Art in New York.

-For groups scheduling private experiences, please note that tours and art labs can accommodate up to 5 visitors with Alzheimer’s/dementia.
+Groups can schedule a Contemporary Journeys experience in advance according to their needs.
+Please note that tours and art labs can accommodate up to 5 visitors with Alzheimer’s/dementia.
 Group sizes should not exceed 10 people (up to 5 visitors with Alzheimer’s/dementia plus care partners, family, and friends).
 Senior residences and day camps are encouraged to schedule private experiences.

 During touch tours, an experienced tour guide leads participants through the Walker’s collection with hands-on exploration of the artwork.
 All participants receive a pair of gloves, allowing them to feel a variety of sculptures while discussing the works’ media, historical contexts, artists, etc. Tour guides also incorporate visual descriptions on most touch tours.
 We are unable to provide touch tours for special exhibitions, as many of the objects in these exhibitions are not owned by the Walker.
 Touch tours may be requested for the galleries or the Minneapolis Sculpture Garden.